binaryage/totalfinder-web/reasons-to-buy.md

 ---

 <div style="color: #999; font-size: 11px">
-  This is an opinionated article.
-Do you disagree?
-Do you have other opinions about Finder, TotalFinder or other file managers? <a href="https://discuss.binaryage.com">Discuss your thoughts on our forums</a>.
+  Disagree?
+Do you have strong opinions about Finder, TotalFinder or other file managers? <a href="https://discuss.binaryage.com">Discuss it on our forums</a>.
 </div>